A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Methodology

 where $\mathbf{E}$ is a diagonal matrix of equivalent emission areas with $\mathbf{E}_{ii}=(\rho_i+\varepsilon_i) A_i$ for $i\leq m$ and $\mathbf{E}_{ii}=4 \beta_i V_i$ for $i>m$, where the full capacity to emit and reflect-scatter is used.

 Furthermore, in the general case, $\mathbf{F}$ will have some zero entries, i.e., physical elements without direct view of each other, meaning $\mathbf{F}$ is not merely a positive matrix but a non-negative matrix.
-Therefore, for the proofs of this paper to guarantee convergence, $\mathbf{F}$ must be \textit{irreducible} (strongly connected) \citep{HornJohnson2018}, where irreducibility corresponds to the physical requirement that the domain contains no isolated regions, that is, for any two elements $i$ and $j$, there exists a sequence of direct radiation exchanges $i \to k_1 \to k_2 \to \ldots \to j$ connecting them.
+Therefore, for the non-singularity proof of Theorem~\ref{thm:M_nonsingular}, $\mathbf{F}$ must be \textit{irreducible} (strongly connected) \citep{HornJohnson2018}, where irreducibility corresponds to the physical requirement that the domain contains no isolated regions, that is, for any two elements $i$ and $j$, there exists a sequence of direct radiation exchanges $i \to k_1 \to k_2 \to \ldots \to j$ connecting them.
 This requirement can always be satisfied by treating isolated regions as separate radiative transfer problems.

-For the present transformation, $\mathbf{F}$ should be derived exactly as if dealing with pure absorption, but always using the total capacity to emit and reflect-scatter instead of the absorption coefficient.
+For the present formulation, $\mathbf{F}$ should be derived exactly as if dealing with pure absorption, but always using the total capacity to emit and reflect-scatter instead of the absorption coefficient.
 Then after $\mathbf{F}$ has been obtained, any part of the capacity to absorb may be converted into a capacity for reflection-scattering elementwise: A single $\mathbf{F}$ covers all combinations of $\kappa_i+\sigma_{\mathrm{s},i}$ which sum to $\beta_i$, since grey radiation carries no information about its origin.